-Trial Attorney Representing Those Accused Of DUI For Over Three Decades
+Trial Attorney Representing Those Accused Of DUI For Over Three Decades in Long Beach

 - Top lawyer Jerry Nicholson has nearly 40 years of experience providing honest and aggressive legal representation to clients.